History of FC Basel (1965–2000): 106th, stadium construction

 René C. Jäggi was the club's chairman for the third year.
-Guy Mathez, who had taken over the coaching in January of that year, was appointed as the new trainer at the start of the season, but on 14 May 1999 he was sacked and was replaced by Marco Schällibaum (ad interim) until the end of the season.
+Guy Mathez, who had assumed coaching duties in January, was appointed head coach at the start of the season.
+He was sacked on 14 May 1999 and replaced on an interim basis by Marco Schällibaum for the remainder of the season.
 The club made many new signings as the season started, these included Mario Cantaluppi who returned from Servette.
 Also from Servette came the Romanian international Dan Potocianu and, on loan, the youngster Carlos Varela.
 Aleksandr Rytchkov was signed from 1.
 FC Köln and Philippe Cravero signed in from lower classed Etoile Carouge.
 The Ivorian international Ahmed Ouattara and the young Brazilian Abedi were signed in from Sion.
 Benjamin Huggel was signed in from local amateur club FC Münchenstein, he had played the previous season for FC Arlesheim, in the fourth tier of Swiss football.
 In the other direction Adrian Knup, Daniel Salvi and Jürgen Hartmann all ended their football careers.
 Dario Zuffi returned to his club of origin Winterthur after having playing five years for the club.
 Jan Berger moved to Aarau and youngster Alexander Frei was loaned out to Thun.
 Fabinho Santos returned home to Joinville in Brasil.

 The first half of the season, until 13 December 1998, Basel's home ground was the St. Jakob Stadium.
-From 7 March 199 they played their games in the Stadion Schützenmatte and this because the old stadium was demolished and the new stadium was to be built on the same plot of land.
+From 7 March 1999, Basel played home matches at the Stadion Schützenmatte and this because the old stadium was demolished and the new stadium was to be built on the same plot of land.
 The construction of the new stadium was to take a little more than two years.
 The new stadium, the St. Jakob-Park, was to be an all seater, the old stadium had standing places on three sides.
 The club's priority aim was to remain in the top flight of Swiss football.
 The season started fairly well, with five victories and three draws in the first ten rounds.
 However, seven defeats in the next nine rounds let the team slip down into the bottom areas of the table.
 Basel ended the qualification stage with eight victories, four draws and ten defeats, with 28 points in sixth position in the league table.
 With this tally they were qualified for Champions Group for the second half of the season.
 With an average second half of the season, winning five games, drawing four and losing five, Basel finished in the league tables in fifth position.

 All eyes were set on the cup season.
 But despite a draw against lower classed Stade Nyonnais, Basel's cup season came to an abrupt end, because they were unable to pass this hurdle, losing the match on penalties.
 Lausanne-Sport won the Swiss Cup final on 13 June 199 in the Wankdorf Stadium, winning 2–0 against Grasshopper Club.